rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 If Kratos is on top of the movable object that he moves with this bug, both he and the object gain a massive speed boost and fly off into lands unknown.
 The coal pot at The Furnace is the best object for testing this with.

-### Some observations and limitations regarding stale reference bugs:
+### Some observations and limitations regarding stale reference bugs

 - grapple point prompts can't be used as a stale reference.
 - a world weapon prompt normally can't be used as a stale reference since it disappears when the weapon is picked up.
 However, the prompt can be accessed as a stale reference if you break out of the prompt in a way that it stays on the screen afterwards.